miguelgondu/blog_hugo/content/posts/2024-07-05/understanding-batch-bo/index.md

 description: A brief introduction to batch Bayesian optimization, comparing it against CMA-ES
 ---

-By its nature, Bayesian optimization is _sequential_, evaluating the potential of 1 point in input space at a time.
+By its nature, Bayesian optimization is _sequential_, evaluating 1 potentially good point in input space at a time.
 This is rather unfortunate, because several problems out there are well suited for evaluating large batches at once.
 Think for example of Reinforcement learning environments: an agent can be trained on several runs at the same time using e.g. [Isaac Gym]() or [Brax]().
 Other examples come from biology and chemistry, where practitioners evaluate their assays in plates that can hold up to 96 "experiments" at the same time.[^an-example]

 [^an-example]: Check [this paper]() and [this technology]().